sneakers-the-rat/infrastructure/_sections/3_1_strategy.md

 #### Rank and File Researchers

-!!
-PIs vs grad students/post-docs: PIs need to realize that the true cost is doing nothing, the ROI on infrastructure is massive given the extremely high costs of labor for doing all this shit.
-Grad students and Post docs should start seeing the total isolatino of their local tooling as problematic and engage with their neighboring labs to share technologies and start building locally integrated tools!
+- PIs vs grad students/post-docs: PIs need to realize that the true cost is doing nothing, the ROI on infrastructure is massive given the extremely high costs of labor for doing all this shit.
+Grad students and Post docs should start seeing the total isolation of their local tooling as problematic and engage with their neighboring labs to share technologies and start building locally integrated tools!

+<div class="draft-text">Description of ONICE!</div>

-!!
-We need to start making alliances we're not necessarily used to, but this is the fun part! !! ally with the many disaffected tech workers that don't want to work with google and facebook -- we all talk about ppl fleeing for industry, but what academia can offer in return is jobs building tools that aren't soul sucking click maximizers. !! also need to get in better touch with our Librarians, they are also facing the squeeze and have had their profession degraded to being subscription custodians.
+- We need to start making alliances we're not necessarily used to, but this is the fun part! !! ally with the many disaffected tech workers that don't want to work with google and facebook -- we all talk about ppl fleeing for industry, but what academia can offer in return is jobs building tools that aren't soul sucking click maximizers.
+- We should also start working closer with our Librarians, they are also facing the squeeze and have had their profession degraded to being subscription custodians.

-!!
-We need to recognize our place outside of the highest echelons as fundamentally in danger by advancing infrastructural polarization.
-"Not my job" mentality is not going to cut it.
+- We need to recognize our place outside of the highest echelons as fundamentally in danger by advancing infrastructural polarization.
+A "not my job" mentality might work for now, but for how long?

-!!
-Less concretely, we need to start expanding what we think is possible!
+- Less concretely, we need to start expanding what we think is possible!
 We need to be realistic and demand the impossible!
 Let's let the work of escaping ownership by platform capitalism be joyful, a rennaisance of working cooperatively and rejuvinating the sense of purpose as scientists invested in the health of society.

 #### Open Source Developers